MyNameIsTrez/MyNameIsTrez.github.io/_posts/2026-05-22-slow-is-smooth-smooth-is-fast.md

 ---
 layout: post
-title: "slow is smooth, smooth is fast"
+title: "Slow is smooth, smooth is fast"
 date: 2026-05-21 12:00:00 +0100
 ---